braincreator/flow-masters-mcp/docs/email-templates.md

 ## Architecture

-The email template system is built on a modular, object-oriented architecture:
+The email template system is built on a modular, functional architecture:

-### Base Template Class
+### Template Generator Functions

-All email templates extend the `BaseEmailTemplate` class, which provides:
+All email templates are implemented as generator functions that:

 - Common styling and layout
 - Localization support